-With it’s unique drinking culture, the mint julep ended up taking on a different identity in the United States.
+With its unique drinking culture, the mint julep took on a different identity in the United States.
 Mint juleps were dressed up and made fancy for saloon patrons looking to get buzzed.
-The oldest printed recipe of this saloon style julep comes Jerry Thomas’s 1862 edition of The Bar Tenders Guide and the recipe is: 1 table-spoonful of white pulverized sugar.
-2 1/2 table-spoonfuls of Water, mix well with a spoon.
+The oldest printed recipe for this saloon-style julep comes from Jerry Thomas’s 1862 edition of The Bar Tenders Guide.
+The formula is one table-spoonful of white pulverized sugar.
+And 2 1/2 tablespoonfuls of water and mix well with a spoon.
 3 or 4 sprigs of fresh mint.
-1 1/2 wine glass Cognac brandy, dash with Jamaica rum and sprinkle white sugar on top.
-Jerry Thomas also has recipes for a gin julep, whiskey julep, and a pineapple julep which is a pineapple syrup and gin cocktail.
+1 1/2 wine glass Cognac brandy, dash with Jamaica rum, and sprinkle white sugar on top.
+Jerry Thomas also has recipes for a gin julep, whiskey julep, a pineapple julep, pineapple syrup, and gin cocktail.

-The mint julep stays a brandy cocktail for a very long time and most bartenders and recipe books copy Jerry Thomas till around the late 1800s.
-Books in the late 1880s mention how the once loved julep had fallen in favor to other more complex cocktails and is typically something only the older men order.
-It is also around this time that the mint julep recipe replaces brandy for bourbon.
-The first instance of this is in the 1888 book Bartender’s Manual by Theodore Proulx where he has his recipe for a mint julep that uses bourbon instead of brandy.
-Whether this change is accidental or intentional it figures it would happen when the cocktail begins to fade from bartender’s repertoire.
-As decades passed the mint julep and whiskey julep merged till it just became standard to make a mint julep with whiskey.
+The mint julep stays a brandy cocktail for a very long time, and most bartenders and recipe books copy Jerry Thomas till around the late 1800s.
+Books in the late 1880s mention how the once-loved julep had fallen in favor of other more complex cocktails and is typically something only the older men order.
+Around this time, the mint julep recipe replaces brandy for bourbon.
+The first instance of this is in the 1888 book Bartender’s Manual by Theodore Proulx, where he has his recipe for a mint julep that uses bourbon instead of brandy.
+Whether this change is accidental or intentional, it would happen when the cocktail begins to fade from the bartender’s repertoire.
+As decades passed, the mint julep and whiskey julep merged till it just became standard to make a mint julep with whiskey.

 This specific version is the whiskey julep variation of the mint julep.
-Had you ordered a mint julep in the 1800s you would be given a brandy cocktail instead but the whiskey variation is the most common one made today.
-All the other variations of the mint julep are almost completely forgotten today and most everyone only know of the mint julep.
-Jerry Thomas had recipes for a gin julep, whiskey Julep, pineapple julep and a plain brandy julep.
+Had you ordered a mint julep in the 1800s, you would be given a brandy cocktail instead, but the whiskey variation is the most common one made today.
+All the other variations of the mint julep are almost entirely forgotten today, and almost everyone only knows of the mint julep.
+Jerry Thomas had recipes for a gin julep, whiskey Julep, pineapple julep, and a plain brandy julep.
 Harry Johnson added the Champagne Julep too in his 1882 book Harry Johnson’s Bartender’s Manual.
-An 1885 book called New guide for the hotel, bar, restaurant, butler, and chef by someone named Bacchus has 9 different Julep recipes.
-Granted they are not worth listing here as they are all kinda lousy.
+An 1885 book called New guide for the hotel, bar, restaurant, butler, and chef by Bacchus has nine different Julep recipes.
+They are not worth listing here as they are all quite lousy.

-I personally feel the most important part of any julep is the crushed or shaved ice you will pack the cup with.
-This cocktail should have the spirit of a snow cone that taste of sweet mint and booze and the ice should be rounded over the rim.
-Otherwise it comes across as an old fashioned if you don’t pack the cup with ice and the julep should be more of a refreshing hot daytime summer drink and not a smoky old nighttime bar drink.
+I feel the most essential part of any julep is the crushed or shaved ice you will pack the cup with.
+This cocktail should have the spirit of a snow cone that tastes sweet of mint and booze, and the ice should be rounded over the rim.
+Otherwise, it comes across as old-fashioned if you don’t pack the cup with ice, and the julep should be more of a refreshing hot daytime summer drink and not a smoky old nighttime bar drink.